cinvintom/Kerala-IoT-Challenge/README.md

 # About Me
 >Hello everyone👋, I am Cinvin Tom, a 3rd-year Computer Science and Engineering student from College of Engineering Chengannur, I  am participating in this IoT challenge to learn more about the IoT and help others to learn IoT and complete the Kerala IoT Challenge 2021.
 # Level 1
->In level 1 we are using Arduino for the experiments
+>In level 1 we are using Arduino for the experiments,
 >Arduino is an open-source electronics platform based on easy-to-use hardware and software.
 It's intended for anyone making interactive projects.
 >I am using Arduino UNO and Arduino IDE from https://www.arduino.cc/en/software for level 1
 # Arduino UNO
 >![arduino uno](https://user-images.githubusercontent.com/65575529/146658512-36951b05-7ce5-49ee-bada-169fc0a14437.jpg)